ioccc-src/winner/faq.md

 ```

 As you can see, using `clang` has some additional problems to work out but if
-you can get your submission to work well in `clang` it might very well be considered
+you can get your entry to work well in `clang` it might very well be considered
-better than other submissions.
+better than other entries.

 <div id="faq3_12">